chef/monitoring-integration-automate/Contributing.md

 #### Before Submitting an Enhancement

-- Make sure that you have tried the Automate HA product for your usage and are well aware of its use-cases, support, and functionality.
+- Make sure that you have tried the Automate HA product for your usage and are well aware of its use cases, support, and functionality.
-- Read the existing Monitoring, Alerting and Logging [documentation](https://github.com/chef/monitoring-integration-automate/blob/Adding-Contributing.md/Whitepaper_AutomateHA_Monitoring_and_Alerting.md) of this repo carefully and find out if that documentation is already covered.
+- Read the existing Monitoring, Alerting, and Logging [documentation](https://github.com/chef/monitoring-integration-automate/blob/Adding-Contributing.md/Whitepaper_AutomateHA_Monitoring_and_Alerting.md) of this repo carefully and find out if that documentation is already covered.
 - Perform a [search](/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.